 Oatly’s success started in 2014 when Toni Petersson was appointed as CEO to rebrand the company.
 He changed the logo from a small red “Oatly” to “OAT-LY!” in bubble letters, as well as the packaging from Swedish into English.
 He also started a marketing campaign emphasizing oat milk’s environmental benefits – claiming that consuming one liter of oat milk instead of cow’s milk produces 80% fewer greenhouse emissions.
 Oatly subsequently became a huge success in Europe and later in the U.S, increasing its revenue from USD $15.5 million in 2017, to USD $69 million in 2019.

 After Oatly’s success in Europe, David Zhang was appointed as the President of Oatly Asia.
-He had 20 years’ experience at some of the world’s biggest companies, such as GE and Siemens, working in energy equipment sales and infrastructure investment.
+He had 20 years of experience at some of the world’s biggest companies, such as GE and Siemens, where he worked in energy equipment sales and infrastructure investment.
 David Zhang is also a graduate of CKGSB’s EMBA program.
 In 2017, with no experience in fast-moving consumer goods, he joined Oatly to launch the company into the Asian market.
 But how has David Zhang managed to launch Oatly into the largest market in the world?
 CKGSB interviewed David Zhang to understand his business strategy.

 Challenges Entering China’s Market

 Zhang knew that there would be many challenges to brand oat milk in China.
 He once remarked,“For every 100 food and beverage brands that attempt to launch into the Chinese market, only around 5 will survive, and only 2 will be successful.
 That makes the success rate just 2%!”